 You can join if you are above 18 years.
-It is a 5-hour drive from Dallas.
+It is a 30 to 45-minute drive from Dallas.

 Indigo River is one of Texas’ largest tiny house communities, with almost 2,000 homes.
 It comprises the tiny do-it-yourself homeowners, tiny house accessories manufacturers, and house builders specializing in small homes.